ant4g0nist/chinstrap.io/blog/Chinstrap - Tezos smart contract development using repl.md

 ![repl-deply](/img/repl-h.png)

 ## Setup
-Please clone the `ChinToken` repo from [ant4g0nist/ChinToken](https://github.com/ant4g0nist/ChinToken) if you don't already have the source.
+Please clone the `ChinToken` repo from [ant4g0nist/ChinToken](https://github.com/ant4g0nist/ChinToken).

 ## Launching the REPL

-When we launch `Chinstrap`'s repl, we have an option to either start the Flextesa sandbox or directly connect to any configured network in `chinstrap-config.yml` file.
+When we launch `Chinstrap`'s repl, we can either start the Flextesa sandbox or directly connect to any configured network in `chinstrap-config.yml` file.

-The following process remains the for all the networks.
+The following process remains for all the networks.

 ### Chinstrap REPL - Sandbox
 The configuration for the local development should like: